 Occurrence in Theatrum editions and page number: so far no editions of the Theatrum have been found which contain this map, although its size allows easy insertion.

-Approximate number of copies printed: the only copy known (without text on verso) is in my collection.
+Approximate number of copies printed: only one copy known (without text on verso).
 Colius reports in 1596 (Hessels 294) that Norton delivered 12 copies of this map to him.
+Since this copy was found in Great Britain, it is probably one of those twelve.

 Cartographic sources: as Wacker a Wackenfels puts it in his letter to Jacobus Monau, dated August 1, 1595 "each nation may recognise something of its own in this Utopia".